 Elements that are Good Conductors of Heat and Electricity are?

-The elements that are good conductors of heat and electricity are known as metals.
+Metals are elements that are good conductors of heat and electricity.
 The typical elements that are good conductors of heat and electricity are Alkali Metals, Alkaline Earth Metals, and Transition Metals.
-The transition metals are the most prominent and widely used metallic elements globally.
-Silver, the best conductor of electricity, tungsten in bulb filament, and copper wires are also transition metals as elemental forms.
+Transition metals are the most prominent and widely used metallic elements globally.
+Silver, the best conductor of electricity, tungsten in bulb filament, and copper wires are transition metals as elemental forms.

 A Metal String that Brings Electricity to Your House

-The metal string that brings electricity to your house is usually made of copper as it is ductile and resistant to heat.
+The metal string that brings electricity to your house is usually made of copper, which is pliable and heat-resistant.
 Although silver is a better conductor than copper, copper is preferred due to its inexpensiveness.
 Aluminum, Brass (an alloy of copper and zinc), iron, and tin also conduct electricity.